 -CIGAR AFICIANADO

-The Great Depression is over, WWII is brewing, and the tobacco industry is booming in Petersburg, Virginia.
-Saturated with segregated neighborhoods and workplaces, sustained by the church, and supplemented by bootleggers and “good-time houses”, the socio-economic climate of the Negro community is clearly defined.
+As the world gradually recovers from the Great Depression and the U.S. enters WWII, the tobacco industry in Petersburg, Virginia, explodes.
+Saturated with segregated neighborhoods and workplaces, sustained by the church, and supplemented by bootleggers and a seething underworld., the socio-economic climate of the Negro community is clearly defined.

-The impact of the war accelerates the demand for tobacco, shifting the Negro workforce.
+The impact of the war accelerates the demand for domestic industrial workers, particularly women, shifting the Negro workforce.
 Bootleggers and laborers are becoming soldiers and Pullman porters.
 Negro women who were once maids are becoming skilled factory workers and relentless forces to be reckoned with in the white male-dominated world of tobacco.
-It is these women—these STEMMERS—who would break barriers and forever change the U.S. labor force.
+But when faced with harsh conditions, low wages, and sexual intimidation, these women—STEMMERS—would take a monumental stand and forever change the U.S. labor force.